FrankBotos/SFML-Topdown-Player-Character/README.md

 # SFML-Topdown-Player-Character
 A player character controller class for use with SFML.
 2D, top down, includes built in animation and movement features, and a choice between 4-directional animation and 8-directional animation.

-All you, the user, needs to have are the following:
+<b>All you, the user, needs to have are the following:

 A character sprite sheet, and your C++ IDE configured to work with SFML.

-The class will animate and move the player based on user input for you.
+The class will animate and move the player based on user input for you.</b>

 #Here is how the class works: